Slothrust: 2018–present: The Pact

 After months of recording early in the year, The Pact was released on September 14, 2018.
 On release day, the band kicked off a two-month long tour to promote the album.
 Videos were released for the tracks '"Peach" and "Double Down".
 In February 2021 Big Mother Gig released "The Underdog", a song featuring vocals from Leah Wellbaum.

 April 2021 the band announced their forthcoming fifth studio album, Parallel Timeline, which is set to be released by Dangerbird Records in September 2021.
 The songs "Cranium", "Strange Astrology", and "The Next Curse" have been released ahead of the album.

 On August 7, 2021, two screen captures of a police report from the Columbus Division of Police were posted on image hosting site Imgur which detail a rape allegation against Kyle Bann.
 On August 13, the band announced that they were aware of "the current allegation against our previous bassist Kyle," and that he is no longer a part of Slothrust.
 On September 1, they announced that they would be touring with bassist Brooks Allison.

+On October 20, 2023, Slothrust released the EP I Promise, in conjunction with announcing a tour promoting the upcoming ten-year anniversary of their 2014 album Of Course You Do.